Everything You Need to Know About Apple’s ‘Time Flies’ Event

 This new model also has a redesigned stereo speaker system, and it supports WiFi 6, which gives you internet speeds up to 60% faster than previous models.
 But what really sets this model apart is the new A14 Bionic chip inside.

-Apple Announced New A14 Bionic Chip During Event
+Apple Announced New A14 Bionic Chip During Time Flies Event

 The 4th-generation iPad Air comes with Apple’s new 6-core A14 Bionic chip, which makes it the fastest iPad ever.
 This five-nanometer chip is so small that it “challenges the laws of physics,” according to Tim Millet, Apple’s VP of Platform Architecture.